IDEF1X: History

 In 1983, the U.S. Air Force initiated the Integrated Information Support System (I2S2) project under the ICAM program.
 The objective of this project was to provide the enabling technology to logically and physically integrate a network of heterogeneous computer hardware and software.
-As a result of this project, and industry experience, the need for an enhanced technique for information modeling was recognized.
+As a result of this project, and industry experience, the need for an enhanced technique for data modeling was recognized.

 From the point of view of the contract administrators of the Air Force IDEF program, IDEF1X was a result of the ICAM IISS-6201 project and was further extended by the IISS-6202 project.
-To satisfy the data modeling enhancement requirements that were identified in the IISS-6202 project, a sub-contractor, DACOM, obtained a license to the Logical Database Design Technique (LDDT) and its supporting software (ADAM).
-From the point of view of the technical content of the modeling technique, IDEF1X is a renaming of LDDT.
+To satisfy the data modeling enhancement requirements that were identified in the IISS-6202 project, D. Appleton Company obtained a license to database design software based on the logical database design technique (LDDT) developed by Robert Brown for the Bank of America.
+Appleton's technology team modified the software to meet IDEF1X modeling graphics and rules.